Aswang: Behavior

-Countermeasures
+Protection

 There are several remedies and countermeasures to drive away or slay aswang.
 The different countermeasures often vary depending on the cultural and symbolic significance of each tool.
-Holy objects, spices, salt, ash, the tail of a sting-ray, large crustaceans, vinegar, betel nut chew, and urine are all listed as tools for protection against aswang.
+Holy objects, spices, salt, ash, the tail of a stingray, large crustaceans, vinegar, betel nut chew, and urine are all listed as tools for protection against aswang.
 The reversal of a ladder leading to the house was also said to be a countermeasure against aswang.

 Because aswang were believed to be the cause of miscarriages, countermeasures to drive aswang away and prevent them from prowling during childbirth were developed.
 One method is for the husband of the child-bearing wife to remain under the house naked while furiously waving a sword.
 Sharp sticks or bolos should be inserted between the bamboos of the house floor to prevent aswang from lurking under the house.
 Additionally, sick people should not stay in houses with holes and are told not to groan in order not to attract aswang.

 There is also a special anti-aswang oil that can be developed.
 To make this oil, select a particular coconut and watch it grow.
 Pick it at twilight during a full moon when it is wet and gloomy; the breeze should also be chilly.
-The coconut should be grated and its juice must be squeezed out.
+The coconut should be grated, and its juice must be squeezed out.
 Boil the mixture until it becomes oil.
 Recite secret prayers and throw all the waste into the ocean so that aswang cannot trace whoever made the oil.
 Once complete, the oil should be hung at the door of the house; it will boil when an aswang is near.

 There are other methods of detecting aswang without the use of the special oil.
-Scratching noises heard from the ceiling of a house is often a sign of a nearby aswang.
-Aswang in disguise can be detected by seeing if your reflection in the creature's eye is inverted.
+Scratching noises heard from the ceiling of a house are often a sign of a nearby aswang.
+An aswang in disguise can be detected by seeing if your reflection in the creature's eye is inverted.
 Additionally, dogs, cats, and pigs with no tails are said to be aswang in disguise.
 During holy masses, aswang will also attempt to dodge the blessings.

 To kill a witch aswang, a bolo knife can be used to strike the middle of the witch's back; if that area is not struck, the witch can lick its wounds to heal its injuries.
 After slaying an aswang with a bolo, the bolo must be planted under the ground.
-Firearms are not advised for killing aswang and it is useless to stab and slash at an aswang while it is in the form of an animal.
+Firearms are not advised for killing aswang, and it is useless to stab and slash at an aswang while it is in the form of an animal.
 Magic prayers can be used to make the aswang vulnerable; while it is in this helpless state, its body must be cut into pieces.
 If the aswang is cut into two pieces, each piece must be separated and taken to opposite river banks.